 The manufacturer even made the carrying aspect easier by providing a handle on the top of the kennel for easy, one-handed transport.

-- Has a handle for easy carrying
+- Has a carrying handle

-- Top and bottom can be screwed in for added security
+- Can be screwed for added security

-Crown Pet Products Wood Pet Crate Review
+2. Crown Pet Products Wood Pet Crate

-As a bonus, the floor is covered with waterproof melamine that is very easy to clean in case your dog had an accident.
+As a bonus, the floor is covered with waterproof melamine that’s very easy to clean in case your dog had an accident.

 - Made from rubberwood

-- Comes in two beautiful colors
+- Comes in two beautiful finishes

 - Not the best crate for chewers